mullue/timeseries_blog/3_Automate_sales_projections_with_Amazon_Forecast/README.md

 # 1. Introduction

 Demand forecasting using POS data has the potential to have a huge impact on your business.
-We will We have a good business outlook, adequate supply to reduce lost opportunities, reduce unsold items and hold excess inventory.
+We have a good business outlook, adequate supply to reduce lost opportunities, reduce unsold items and hold excess inventory.
 Make sure it is not. etc.
 But you don't know anything about AI and you think it's hard to build a system, right?
 AWS makes it easy.